bubendorf/Timeline-GPX-Exporter/README.md

 3. Run Timeline-GPX-Exporter.py script.
 Daily GPX logs with be generated in ./GPX_Output with the format YYYY-MM-DD.gpx.

 4. Open the GPX logs in your veiewer of choice.
-GPXsee is a gppd option, however you may need to disable Elimiate GPS outliers from settings > Data > Filtering and disable pause dectection from settings > Data > Pause Detection.
+GPXsee is a good option, however you may need to disable Elimiate GPS outliers from settings > Data > Filtering and disable pause dectection from settings > Data > Pause Detection.

 Example: Place both Timeline-GPX-Exporter.py and Timeline.json in C:/Timeline